$p$-nuclearity of $L^p$-operator crossed products: Introduction

-\begin{rmk} \begin{enumerate} \item[(i)] We do not know whether the result of Theorem \ref{T:main} still holds when the condition on $\alpha$ is relaxed to isometric action.
-As we know, it is still unclear whether an isometric action $\alpha$ of $G$ is necessarily $p$-completely isometric for $p\ne 2$. \item[(ii)] Clearly, if $A$ has unique $L^p$-operator matrix norms (see Definition \ref{matrix norm}), then each isometric action $\alpha$ of $A$ is $p$-completely isometric.
-Both the stabilized spatial $L^p$-UHF algebra and $C(S^1)$ have unique $L^p$-operator matrix norms (see \cite[Corollary 4.4 \& Propositions 4.6, 6.4]{Lp AF}), where $S^1$ denotes the unit circle in $\bC$. \end{enumerate} \end{rmk}
+\begin{rmk} \begin{enumerate} \item[(i)] We do not know whether the result of Theorem \ref{T:main} still holds when the condition on $\alpha$ is relaxed to an isometric action.
+As we know, it is still unclear whether an isometric action of $G$ is necessarily $p$-completely isometric. \item[(ii)] Clearly, if $A$ has unique $L^p$-operator matrix norms (see Definition \ref{matrix norm}), then each isometric action $\alpha$ of $A$ is $p$-completely isometric.
+Both the stabilized spatial $L^p$-UHF algebra and $C(S^1)$ have unique $L^p$-operator matrix norms (see \cite[Corollary 4.4 \& Propositions 4.6 and 6.4]{Lp AF}), where $S^1$ denotes the unit circle in $\bC$. \item[(iii)] { The amenability of an $L^p$-operator algebra does not coincide with the $p$-nuclearity.
+In fact, by \cite[Theorem 6.4]{an}, \cite[Proposition 2.11, Remark 2.12]{Gardella and Thiel} and \cite[Theorem 2.1.10]{Runde}, if $G$ is a non-amenable discrete group, then $F^1(G)$ and $F^1_\lambda(G)$ are $1$-nuclear but not amenable.
+For an amenable $L^p$-operator algebra which is not $p$-nuclear, see Example \ref{Eg:amena}.
+Hence the result of Theorem \ref{T:main} does not just follow from the amenability for $L^p$-operator crossed products (see \cite[Theorem 5.2]{N. C. Phillips Lp}).} \end{enumerate} \end{rmk}

 Next we shall give two applications of Theorem \ref{T:main}.

-First, we have the following result, solving the $p$-nuclearity problem for $L^p$-Cuntz algebras.
+In \cite[Corollary 5.18]{Odp}, N. C. Phillips proved that $L^p$-Cuntz algebras $\mathcal{O}_d^p$ are all amenable (see Definition \ref{D:Cunz} for the precise definition).
+N. C. Phillips \cite[Theorem 7.17]{N. C. Phillips Lp} proved that the $L^p$-Cuntz algebra $\mathcal{O}_d^p$ is stably isomorphic to the reduced $L^p$-operator crossed product of a stabilized spatial $L^p$-UHF algebra by $\mathbb{Z}$; moreover, he pointed out that the spatial $L^p$-UHF algebra is $p$-nuclear \cite[Theorem 4.6]{Phillips look like}.